dream-lab/VIoLET/README.md

 **ABSTRACT:** IoT deployments have been growing manifold, encompassing sensors, networks, edge, fog and cloud resources.
 Despite the intense interest from researchers and practitioners, most do not have access to large scale IoT testbeds for validation.
 Simulation environments that allow analytical modeling are a poor substitute for evaluating software platforms or application workloads in realistic computing environments.
 Here, we propose VIoLET, a virtual environment for defining and launching large scale IoT deployments within cloud VMs.
 It offers a declarative model to specify container-based compute resources that match the performance of the native edge, fog and cloud devices.
 They can be inter-connected by complex topologies on which private/public, bandwidth and latency rules are enforced.
 Users can launch their custom platforms and applications as well.
 We validate VIoLET for deployments with > 400 devices and > 1500 cores, and show that the virtual IoT environment closely matches the expected compute and network performance at modest costs.

 ## VIoLET setup
+All the VMs must have same centOS version as their operating system (version 3 and above).
 In VIoLET, one of the VM will act as an admin VM while the other VMs act as the container-host VMs.
-(For the current version of VIoLET, container VMs must be of same type).
+(For the current version of VIoLET, all the container VMs must be of same type).
 The architecture diagram below, best explains this setup.
 VIoLET deploys docker containers as devices.
 Each of the container's system and network parameters are modified according to the user requirement.
 Device types, connectivity of the devices and types of sensors for each device are to be entered in **infra_config.json** file.
 User can add more types of devices or sensors in **device_types.json** and **sensor_types.json** files.<br />
 Deploying VIoLET involves 4 parts.

 ### Part 1 : Generate infra_config.json and calculate the number of container-host-VMs